Canberra Plumbing & Gas Fitting

-When choosing a plumber in Canberra, check five things: a valid ACT plumbing licence (verifiable on the Access Canberra website), public liability insurance, genuine Google reviews, upfront written quotes, and Master Plumbers Association membership.
-These five checks will filter out most unreliable operators and protect you from poor workmanship or unexpected costs.
+Five things are worth checking before you book a plumber in Canberra: a valid ACT plumbing licence (verifiable on the Access Canberra website), public liability insurance, genuine Google reviews, a written quote before the work starts, and Master Plumbers Association membership.
+Run through those and you will have filtered out most of the operators who leave people with bad workmanship and a bill they never agreed to.

 How Do You Verify a Plumbing Licence in the ACT?